tomlurge/visionion/README.md

 				drq		answering dir request		integer
 				cbc		clients by country			array	object	{cc:number}

+**JSON scheme**
+The above has been transformed into a [proper](http://en.wikipedia.org/wiki/JSON#Schema) JSON [scheme](visionion/blob/master/scheme.json).
+If the outline above and the scheme get out of sync, the scheme is authorative.
+The purpose of the scheme is twofold: combined with a [validator](https://github.com/garycourt/JSV) it provides a little control over what data get's inserted into the database.
+More importantly the validator can spot data that's not handled by the scheme and trigger the addition of a generic query interface to the visualization GUI.

 **Issues**
 _timedate_
 Check what possibilities JavaScript does provide to handle timedate.
 Specifically: what would be the most efficient way to handle hourly intervals?